midlantica/LovelyBunchOfCoconuts/content/claims/ban_meat.md

 ---
-title: "Ban Meat"
+title: 'Ban Meat'
-claim: "Ban Meat"
+claim: 'Ban Meat'
-translation: "Eat bugs and like it."
+translation: 'Eat bugs and like it.'
 ---

 ## "Ban Meat"